lukeoliveira1/lukeoliveira1/README.md

 ## Hi there 👋

-- 🔭 I'm a graduate in System Analysis and Development
+- 🔭 I’m graduating in Systems Analysis and Development
 - 🎓 I'm currently improving my skills in Web and Mobile Development
 - 📫 How to reach me: lucasoliveirars22@gmail.com